What's The Point

 Francine’s Reverse-a-Balls have come to your neighborhood and are scrambling words and phrases all around your home.
 Challenge your child to unscramble them while building vocabulary, spelling, and math skills.

-Reverse-A-Ball – Francine is slamming Earth with her reverse-a-balls and scrambling up all the words.
+– Francine is slamming Earth with her reverse-a-balls and scrambling up all the words.
 Find and turn off the reverse-a-ball machines, and unscramble the words.

 This Activity Will Help Your Child